 THEO 101 Theology of Love.
-Examines the concept of "God is Love" in the systematic theology of the Trinity, the Sacramental theology of the Eucharist and Marriage, and the Moral theology of Catholic social ethics and Catholic sexual ethics.
+Christianity teaches that God is love and this course unpacks what that statement means.
+We will examine the concept of "God is Love" in the systematic theology of the Trinity, the sacramental theology of the Eucharist and Marriage, and the Catholic understanding of the moral life.
 3 semester credit hours.
 Religious Studies Core Elective.

 THEO 102 Theology of Justice.
 This course examines the idea of justice particularly in relation to the redeeming death of Christ and its implications for theology.
-It will survey the systematic theology of the Christology and the Atonement; the sacramental theology of the Eucharist, Reconciliation and Holy Orders, and the Moral Theology of Law, social justice and canon law.
+It will survey the systematic theology of Christology and the Atonement; the sacramental theology of the Eucharist, Reconciliation, and Holy Orders, and the moral theology of law, social justice, and canon law.
+3 semester credit hours.
+Religious Studies Core Elective.
 3 semester credit hours.
 Religious Studies Core Elective.

 THEO 103 Theology of Freedom.
-This course examines the concept of freedom in human life and theology, particularly as it relates to the problem of evil, human action and creativity.
-It will survey the systematic theology of Creation, Salvation History and Eschatology, the study of the last things; the sacramental theology of Baptism, Confirmation and Reconciliation; The ecclesial theology of the laity, and the moral theology of human action and freedom of conscience.
+This course examines the concept of freedom in human life and theology, particularly as it relates to the problem of evil, human action, and creativity.
+It will survey the systematic theology of Creation, Salvation History, and Eschatology, the study of the last things; the sacramental theology of Baptism, Confirmation and Reconciliation; the ecclesial theology of the laity; and the moral theology of human action and freedom of conscience.
 3 semester credit hours.
 Religious Studies Core Elective.
+3 semester credit hours.
+Religious Studies Core Elect.